“Still think e- invoicing in Malaysia is far off? It’s already reshaping how businesses report and manage tax.”

 - Business-to-Government (B2G)

-- A Digital Certificate is a mandatory requirement for e-Invoicing in Malaysia.
+- A digital certificate is a mandatory requirement for e-invoicing in Malaysia.
 It is issued by IRBM based on the taxpayer’s TIN and additional information, ensuring the authenticity and integrity of the e-invoice.

 - Address